 In the reflective essay, the student discusses how he/she has developed as an information professional and demonstrates how he/she has become proficient in the student learning outcomes.
 In the Introduction section, the student clearly identifies, justifies, and cites the included learning outcomes.
 For each learning outcome, the student should use 300-400 words to demonstrate his/her understanding of the learning outcome.

 The e-portfolio also includes sample artifacts or assignments of high quality and evaluative statements for each sample artifact.
 An artifact in the context of the e-portfolio may refer to any sample work a student has completed in a course since entering SLIS.
 It can be in a variety of different formats, such as a paper, a web site, a database, etc. It does not have to be a formally graded assignment.
 The sample artifacts students choose to include in the e-portfolio should be of the highest quality representing the SLIS learning outcomes.
-Each evaluative statement should analyze the contribution of the artifact to the student’s professional development.
+Each evaluative statement should analyze the contribution of the artifact to the student's professional development.
+Students are responsible for retaining the necessary documentation - please refer to the document storage and retention policy.

 As a concluding piece of the essay, the student include his/her stance or philosophy of the information profession.
 This philosophy will be supported by using readings of the research, professional literature, personal experiences, and SLIS' student learning outcomes.
 The student may address questions like: What is an LISprofessional?; What are the characteristics, qualities and knowledge that will be most important to you as an LIS professional?